britbase.info

 Q. What is a PGN file?

 A 'PGN File' (with the suffix *.pgn).
 PGN stands for 'Portable Game Notation'.
 It is a special format used for holding chess game scores and exchanging them between various chess-related software programs.
-Most proprietary databases now allow you to import PGN format files, so you should have little difficulty importing the files you find here.
+Most chess databases, free or otherwise, allow you to import PGN format files, so you should have little difficulty importing the files you find here.
 If you need some software to read the unzipped PGN file, then you should pay a visit to Eric Bentzen's excellent Chess Programs & Utilities page to find a suitable software program or have a look round the web.
-If you don't have any database software and cannot be bothered to get some, you can still open and read PGN files with a simple text editor (such as Notepad or the excellent Textpad).
+If you don't have any database software and cannot be bothered to get some, you can still open, read and edit PGN files with a simple text editor (such as Notepad++ or Textpad).
 The format is eye-readable algebraic chess notation.
 So you can print off a PGN file and play through the games on a three-dimensional board and set.
 More technical information about the PGN standard at Wikipedia.
+Note that there are free, good quality, open-source chess databases available such as SCID or SCID vs PC.

 Q. What is a Zip file?